yeesterbunny/YBWebcam/README.md

 To Use:

-1. Build and run this project in 2 iDevices.
+1. Build and run this project in 2 iDevices (any combo of iPhones/iPads).
 2. Select the device you wish to use as webcam
 3. Video streaming starts